lastcallsoftware/trackeats/docs/design doc.md

 Ultimately, updating the DAILY LOG will constitute the majority of the effort in using the app.
 But even if users don't want to bother with the DAILY LOG, just the data provided by the MEALS layer is still invaluable, as it gives a great deal of insight into what's really "good to eat".
 I can tell you that I learned a lot of surprising things from this data!

 Now...
 I realize that in reality, a typical user will be far too lazy to enter all this data, even if we make this the easiest-to-use app in the world.
 The app probably isn't practical for mass consumption.
 But I'm not looking to sell it!
-I'm just interested in (a) using it for myself (and I've already entered a huge amount of INGREDIENT and MEAL data); (b) getting practice using the relevant development technologies; and (c) having a decent-looking portfolio app that I can show off in an interview.
+I'm just interested in (a) using it for myself (which I already do with the spreadsheet version of this app); (b) getting practice using the relevant development technologies; and (c) having a decent-looking portfolio app that I can show off in an interview.

 VISUAL DESIGN